aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

 ## Killer Features:

 1. Contextual Recommendations
-    1. Allows you to scope recommendations to state that is varies with the interaction rather than specific to the user or item.
+    1. Allows you to scope recommendations to state that varies with the interaction rather than specific to the user or item.
 Think the user’s current location, device/channel being used, time of day, day of week, etc.
     2. See this blog post for a detailed example: https://aws.amazon.com/blogs/machine-learning/increasing-the-relevance-of-your-amazon-personalize-recommendations-by-leveraging-contextual-information/
 2. Interaction and Metadata Filtering
     1. Filter recommendations based on the user’s interaction history or the metadata attributes for the items or current user.
 Very handy in nearly all Media or Retail workloads.
 For example, exclude recently purchased or out of stock items or include/exclude recommended items based on category or genre.